Quick And Interesting Facts About Kimonos

 Other fun facts about the kimonos

-Woman wearing kimono in Kyoto, Sebastian Kurpiel
+Fun facts about the kimonos Woman wearing kimono in Kyoto, Sebastian Kurpiel

 As you wear a kimono, you’re basically practicing a 1,000-year-old Japanese traditional.
 Traditional clothes, in other countries, are worn only during parades and festivals.
-But, in Japan, it’s pretty normal to wear this garment during social gatherings, like meeting with friends at a tea-house, graduation parties, marriage Tea ceremony, and many more.
+But, in Japan, it’s pretty normal to wear this garment during social gatherings, like meeting with friends at a tea-house, graduation parties, marriage tea ceremony, and many more.
 All kimonos, historically, for adults were available in one size only.
 Since people are different, when it comes to height, it wasn’t easy to put on this Japanese garment.

 Most of today’s Japanese women can’t wear a quintessential kimono by themselves since it requires a great deal of practice and training.
 Wearing a yukata (summer kimono), which is available in hot springs and ryokans, is pretty easy.
 Every Japanese can easily do it.